nuno99costa/LEI-ISEP-aprog_gameland/README.md

 # LEI-ISEP-aprog_gameland
 Project made for APROG class at ISEP

-This is a basic programming for reading, editing and analysing a .txt database of games, teams and points earned.
+This is a basic program for reading, editing and analysing a .txt database of games, teams and points earned.

 Built on Java and Netbeans